 Authors also need to know which is the most authoritative journal to publish their paper in.
 Funding bodies also require a trusted measurement in order to shortlist applicants with the most impressive publications for their research grants.

 Across all the Sciendo’s indexed journals, the Impact Factor has increased on average 18% in the last year, with 11 journals improving by more than 20%.
-Among these journals, the best performer was Folia Horticulturae, which improved its impact factor by 245% and is a top ranked journal in Horticulture.
-Star performers in their discipline include: Annals of Animal Science, Autex Research Journal, Irish Journal of Agricultural and Food Research and Moravian Geographical Reports.
+Among these journals, the best performer was Folia Horticulturae, which improved its Impact Factor by 245% and is a top ranked journal in Horticulture.
+Star performers in their discipline include: Annals of Animal Science, Autex Research Journal and Moravian Geographical Reports.

 When your journal has been approved by CA, our A&I experts will continue supporting editors in order to: